 Be Open to Virtual Networking Opportunities

 Network.
-Even while social events might not be available in large groups in-person, there are plenty of webinars and networking events via Zoom or other online networks, which allow you to meet different people from various industries and interest groups.
-This is a great way to put yourself out there by meeting new people digitally, as well as learning more about topics of interest.
+Even while most in-person social events — at least in large groups — remain off the table, there are still plenty of chances to network virtually.
+Webinars and events like it on Zoom and other online platforms allow you to meet different people from various industries and interest groups.
+This is a great way to put yourself out there by meeting new people digitally, as well as help you learn more about topics of interest.

 It takes only a few clicks to check out the different communities available out there.
 When you take the first step, you really never know where it might lead you!